 Prices are a lot higher than a trolley ticket, but you’ll also get a lot more bang for your buck.

 USA Guided Tours currently has an overall rating of 4.5 stars on TripAdvisor.
-Most of their reviews are very positive, but there have been a few unhappy customers from time to time.
-Thankfully, the majority of reviewers absolutely adored this trip to Mount Vernon and Arlington.
+The majority of reviewers absolutely adored this trip to Mount Vernon and Arlington.

 Duration: 90 minutes.
 You do not get off the vehicle.